codezero-be/viewfinder/README.md

 This package will assume that your localized routes will have the 2-letter `locale` as the first URL segment: `example.com/en/about`.

-The following examples will make each route available for the requested locale if that locale is in your configuration array.
-This way, each locale will have the same route structure.
+The routes that you register with ViewFinder will be automatically registered with the requested locale as a prefix, but only if that locale is in your configuration array.
+So each locale will have the same route structure.

 - example.com/en/about
 - example.com/en/new